Sony is one of my favorite brands, and they have some great lenses for landscape photography.

-What I loved about it is, it’s so light; you can just attach it to your camera and strap it onto your L bracket and put that right on your tripod.
+I love it because it’s so light; you can just attach it to your camera and strap it onto your L bracket and put that right on your tripod.

 You don’t have to fool around with an extra footer when trying to put that on your camera and keep everything stabilized and still.

-So, size and weight are definitely a huge part of this lens and one of the biggest factors that I would consider being a pro for this lens if you’re considering buying it.
+So, size and weight are definitely a huge part of this lens and one of the biggest factors that I would consider being a pro for it if you’re considering buying it.

 Because as landscape photographers, when we go out into the field, we don’t want to weigh down our bags so much with extra equipment or longer lenses.

-Especially if you’re going out for a few days of backpacking, you don’t want a lot of extra weight added by your camera equipment.
+Especially if you’re going out for a few days of backpacking, you don’t want your camera equipment to add a lot of extra weight.